GBrachetta/boilerplate-django/README.md

     `$ python manage.py rename <current-project-name> <new-project-name>`

+    > **Don't rename your project once you've started adding apps.
+The rename script looks for boilerplate files only in order to rename them.
+Once you renamed your project and started developing, stick to that name!**

 4. Apply migrations with `$ python manage.py migrate` to initialize the database with the proprietary Django models.

 5. Run the server with `$ python manage.py runserver`.